Degradation-Aware Metric Prompting for Hyperspectral Image Restoration: Detailed Configurations for Degradations

 To comprehensively evaluate the versatility and robustness of our model across diverse hyperspectral image restoration tasks, we consider seven representative degradation scenarios, each designed to reflect real-world challenges in HSI acquisition and processing.
 These include:

-\textbf{Gaussian Denoising.} Each image is corrupted with zero-mean, independent and identically distributed Gaussian noise, where the standard deviation $\sigma$ ranged from 30 to 70.
+\textbf{Gaussian Denoising.} Each image is corrupted with zero-mean, independent and identically distributed Gaussian noise, where the standard deviation $\sigma$ ranges from 30 to 70.
 For evaluation, we select three representative noise levels: $\sigma = 30$, $50$, and $70$.

 \textbf{Super-Resolution.} Each image is downsampled using bicubic interpolation with scale factors of $2$ and $4$.
 To maintain consistent input and output dimensions for the all-in-one model, an unpooling operation is applied to upsample the degraded HSIs back to their original spatial resolution.